Draw A Detailed Stepwise Mechanism For The Transesterification

 Summary of the Acid-Catalyzed Mechanism

-In summary, the acid-catalyzed transesterification mechanism involves the following steps:
+The short version: the acid-catalyzed transesterification mechanism involves the following steps:

 1. Protonation of the carbonyl oxygen of the ester.